nogibjj/candle-cookbook/docs/PR_REQS.md

 Recipe improvements can be:
 * Semantic -- to improve the instruction clarity
 * Enhancements -- to improve the performance of the recipe
-* Extensions -- to extend/add to the recipe capability
+* Extensions -- to extend the recipe capability

-For extensions, consider if it is better suited as a new recipe that lists the existing recipe as a prerequisite step.
+For extensions, consider if it is better suited as a new recipe instead, that lists the existing recipe as a prerequisite step.
 For example, see how [Jenkins + CodePipeline](../src/aws/jenkins-pipeline.md) references and builds on the [Hello, Candle on AWS!](../src/aws/hello-aws.md) tutorial.

 ## Creating a recipe